EricWong1994/blog/docs/post/react/index.md

 ### [to: string](https://v5.reactrouter.com/web/api/Link/to-string)

-A string representation of the Link location, created by concatenating the location’s pathname, search, and hash properties.
+A string representation of the Link location, created by concatenating the location's pathname, search, and hash properties.

 ```jsx
 <Link to="/courses?sort=name" />